PC Money Account Review Rating:

-Are you looking for a cost-effective way of making purchases and transactions in or outside Canada?
+Looking for an easy and cost-effective way of making purchases, and transactions in Canada?
 PC Money Account could be what you need.

 This account rewards you for making purchases online or in-store and gives you unlimited free transaction access without monthly fees.

 Unlike high-interest savings accounts, PC Money rewards you with PC Optimum points instead of interest rate, although the points have a monetary value.

 But is this account right for you?
 What are the pros and cons of PC Money?
 Are there PC Money alternatives?

 Here I provide you with an unbiased PC Money Account review covering everything you need to know to make an informed decision.

 This is an online money management account administered by President’s Choice Financial.

 Like a debit card, the PC Account can be used to make purchases.
 But it’s unique in the sense that it rewards you upon using it to make purchases online or in-store.